-An interesting confirmation of the biblical account is provided in Mesoamerican mythology.
+An fascinating possible answer is provided in Mesoamerican mythology.
 A foreigner highly suggestive of a missionary Noah, brought the way of salvation, before being supplanted, as in Mesopotamia, by Antichrist.

 Immediately north of Columbia and Venezuela, the Cuna Indians of Panama, who practiced writing on wooden tablets, had a tradition that after a devastating flood, ‘. . . there appeared a great personage who . . . taught the people how to behave, what to name things, and how to use them.
 He was followed by a number of disciples who spread his teachings. . . .’
 (D. B. Stout, Handbook of South American Indians, vol. IV, p.
 267.)